ajawad06/Spotify-Explorer/README.md

 # 🎵 Spotify Explorer

-A simple TypeScript CLI tool to search Spotify and display the top tracks for any keyword.
+A TypeScript based CLI tool to search Spotify and display the top tracks for any keyword.

 ## 🚀 Features